sardine-cs/sardine-cs.github.io/index.md

 layout: homepage
 ---

-The SARDINE Lab at the Instituto of Telecomunicações of the Instituto Superior Técnico, Universidade de Lisboa  is a team led by André F.T.
-Martins with multiple postdocs, PhD students, and students who work on a broad range of problems in Natural Language Processing and Machine Learning.
+Welcome to the SARDINE Lab at the Instituto Superior Técnico in Lisbon!
+We are a research group focused on Natural Language Processing and Machine Learning.
+We're a collaborative community of researchers and graduate students.
+Take a look around our website to learn more about our current projects and publications.

 ---